italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {{figure-gap-analysis-pm}} highlights missing Performance monitoring and States attributes for optical pluggables.
 Note that the "Attribute Number" refers to numbering in Google Sheet.

 ~~~~

+For each Attribute Name,
+- First table displays the "Missing PM/States Attributes"
+- Second table displays the "Summary Description of Missing
+  PM/States Attributes"

 | --------- | ------------------------------------------ | --------- |
 | Attribute | Missing PM/States Attributes               | Source    |